danclay/eris-fleet/README.md

 ### Concurrency

 Eris-fleet supports concurrency by starting clusters at the same time based on your bot's `max_concurrency` value.
 The clusters are started together in groups.
-The `max_concurrency` value can be overridden with [options.maxConcurrencyOverride](https://danclay.github.io/eris-fleet/interfaces/Options.html#maxConcurrencyOverride)
+The `max_concurrency` value can be overridden with [options.maxConcurrencyOverride](https://danclay.github.io/eris-fleet/interfaces/Options.html#maxConcurrencyOverride).
+Ensure the number of clusters is a multiple of the number of shards being started on this instance (`(last shard ID - first shard ID + 1) % clusters = 0`).
+Also make sure the number of shards per cluster is greater than the max concurrency value if you want concurrency to occur across clusters (`max concurrency % ((last shard ID - first shard ID + 1) / clusters) = 0`).
+If not, Eris can still do concurrency on each cluster as per the concurrency buckets.
+If you would like to supress the warning set [options.maxConcurrencyOverride](https://danclay.github.io/eris-fleet/interfaces/Options.html#maxConcurrencyOverride) to 1.

 ### Formats